CTDP/ClayServer/README.md

 # ClayServer

-This is part of the Clay-Model-Viewer developed by Daniel 'Dahie' Senff for CTDP.
+This is part of the Clay-Model-Viewer developed by Daniel 'Dahie' Senff for [CTDP][ctdp].
 This system aims to allow easy cross-platform preview of 3D models in your browser.
 In order to easily refresh and replace textures for preview, the website running the 3D-viewer is hosted locally.